Makati: Railways

-In 2015, NEDA approved the Public-Private Partnership project for the Makati-Pasay-Taguig Mass Transit System Loop which will have stations at key points in Makati namely Buendia MRT station, Ayala-EDSA, Ayala Triangle, Makati Post Office and PNR-Buendia which was later shelved and partially revived in 2018 as the Makati Intra-City Subway which inherits most of the stations in Makati and its designation as Line 5.
+In 2015, NEDA approved the Public-Private Partnership project for the Makati-Pasay-Taguig Mass Transit System Loop which will have stations at key points in Makati.
+The project was later shelved and partially revived in 2018 as the Makati Intra-City Subway which inherits most of the stations in Makati.
+Instead of a national government project, it became a project of the Makati City Government and the line now only traverses within the city limits.
+Later on, the Subway project was later stalled in 2023 due to the transfer of the Embo barangays to Taguig, which won the territorial dispute with Makati.
+The Embo area was planned to contain its depot and two stations.

-Airport

-The city is 20 minutes away from Ninoy Aquino International Airport.

 Water

-The Pasig River is located north of Makati.
-The Pasig River Ferry Service has two stations in Makati: Guadalupe and Valenzuela.